minamijoyo/tfedit/README.md

   acl    = "private"
 }
 ```

+You can see the `acl` argument has been split into an `aws_s3_bucket_acl` resource for the AWS provider v4 compatible.

 Although the initial goal of this project is providing a way for bulk refactoring of the `aws_s3_bucket` resource required by breaking changes in AWS provider v4, but the project scope is not limited to specific use-cases.
 It's by no means intended to be an upgrade tool for all your providers.
 Instead of covering all you need, it provides reusable building blocks for Terraform refactoring and shows examples for how to compose them in real world use-cases.